 The presence of these two enzymes in the same cell compartment provides an example of a metabolic futile cycle, which if unregulated would rapidly deplete cell energy stores.
 However, the activity of these two enzymes is so highly regulated that PFK-1 is considered to be the rate-limiting enzyme of glycolysis and F-1,6-BPase is considered to be the rate-limiting enzyme in gluconeogenesis.

-Aldolase catalyses the hydrolysis of F1,6BP into two 3-carbon products: dihydroxyacetone phosphate (DHAP) and glyceraldehyde 3-phosphate (G3P).
-The aldolase reaction proceeds readily in the reverse direction, being utilized for both glycolysis and gluconeogenesis.
+Aldolase A catalyses the hydrolysis of F1,6BP into two 3-carbon products: dihydroxyacetone phosphate (DHAP) and glyceraldehyde 3-phosphate (G3P).
+The aldolase A reaction proceeds readily in the reverse direction, being utilized for both glycolysis and gluconeogenesis.
+The aldolase A gene (gene symbol: ALDOA) is located on chromosome 16p11.2 spanning 7.5 kb and is composed of 12 exons that encode a 363 amino acid protein.

-The two products of the aldolase reaction equilibrate readily in a reaction catalyzed by triose phosphate isomerase.
-Succeeding reactions of glycolysis utilize G3P as a substrate; thus, the aldolase reaction is pulled in the glycolytic direction by mass action principals.
+The two products of the aldolase A reaction equilibrate readily in a reaction catalyzed by triose phosphate isomerase (TPI).
+Succeeding reactions of glycolysis utilize G3P as a substrate; thus, the aldolase A reaction is pulled in the glycolytic direction by mass action principals.
+The triose phosphate isomerase gene (gene symbol: TPI1) is located on chromosome 12p13.31 spanning 3.5 kb and is comprised of 8 exons that encode a protein of 249 amino acids.

 The second phase of glucose catabolism features the energy-yielding glycolytic reactions that produce ATP and NADH.
-In the first of these reactions, glyceraldehyde-3-P dehydrogenase (GAPDH) catalyzes the NAD+-dependent oxidation of G3P to 1,3-bisphosphoglycerate (1,3BPG) and NADH.
+In the first of these reactions, glyceraldehyde-3-P dehydrogenase (GAPDH, also abbreviated GAPD) catalyzes the NAD+-dependent oxidation of G3P to 1,3-bisphosphoglycerate (1,3BPG) with the simultaneous reduction of NAD+ to NADH.
 The GAPDH reaction is reversible, and the same enzyme catalyzes the reverse reaction during gluconeogenesis.
+Functional GAPDH enzyme exists as a homotetrameric complex.
+The GAPDH gene is located on chromosome 12p13.31 and is composed of 10 exons that encode a protein of 335 amino acids.back to the top

-The pathway for 2,3-bisphosphoglycerate (2,3-BPG) synthesis within erythrocytes.
+The pathway for 2,3-bisphosphoglycerate (2,3-BPG) synthesis and degradation within erythrocytes.
 Synthesis of 2,3-BPG represents a major reaction pathway for the consumption of glucose in erythrocytes.
 The synthesis of 2,3-BPG in erythrocytes is critical for controlling hemoglobin affinity for oxygen.
-Note that when glucose is oxidized by this pathway the erythrocyte loses the ability to gain 2 moles of ATP from glycolytic oxidation of 1,3-BPG to 3-phosphoglycerate via the phosphoglycerate kinase reaction.
+Note that when glucose is oxidized by this pathway the erythrocyte loses the ability to gain two moles of ATP from glycolytic oxidation of 1,3-BPG to 3-phosphoglycerate via the phosphoglycerate kinase reaction.
+BPGM: 2,3-bisphosphoglycerate mutase.

 The remaining reactions of glycolysis are aimed at converting the relatively low energy phosphoacyl-ester of 3PG to a high-energy form and harvesting the phosphate as ATP.
-The 3PG is first converted to 2PG by phosphoglycerate mutase and the 2PG conversion to phosphoenoylpyruvate (PEP) is catalyzed by enolase.
+The 3PG is first converted to 2-phosphoglycerate (2PG) by phosphoglycerate mutase (PGAM) and the 2PG conversion to phosphoenoylpyruvate (PEP) is catalyzed by enolase (ENO).

 The final reaction of aerobic glycolysis is catalyzed by the highly regulated enzyme pyruvate kinase (PK).
 In this strongly exergonic reaction, the high-energy phosphate of PEP is conserved as ATP.
 The loss of phosphate by PEP leads to the production of pyruvate in an unstable enol form, which spontaneously tautomerizes to the more stable, keto form of pyruvate.
 This reaction contributes a large proportion of the free energy of hydrolysis of PEP.